+Later, the Hewko (2005) lawsuit was started to fight for the right to ABA in BC classrooms.
+This lawsuit was won in BC and never appealed.
 The Hewko case has a major bearing on the quality of education for our children.
 The BC Supreme Court ruled that the Abbotsford School District breached its statutory duty to meaningfully consult with a student’s parents regarding the education of their child with autism.
 As a result of Hewko, there are three main parent/child rights:

 - The right to consult.
 This means that the parents can not simply be “told”, but have a right to participate fully in their child’s education.
 They also have the right to be consulted prior to an aide being assigned.